 B) Teacher Referrals:

 All students appear for standardized testing at the beginning of the academic year.
-The Cognitive Ability Testing (CAT4) assessments play an important role in the identification of students with special educational needs.
+The Cognitive Ability Testing (CAT4) combined with the Progress tests data play an important role in the identification of students with SEND, Highly able or those with EAL needs.
+The Head of Student support is responsible for analysing the standardised testing data for the whole school.